-There is no better way to understand your pet and to give him what he wants than seeing what he needs with your own eyes.
+There is no better way to understand your guinea pig and to give him what he wants than observing what he needs with your own eyes.

 Never underestimate how much power food has over animals.
 The majority of living creatures on this planet love to eat as much and as often as they can.
-A little number of pets have an actual sense of fullness referring to food.
+A small number of pets have an actual sense of fullness referring to food.

 If your guinea pig is sad or inactive, think about when was the last time you fed him.
 It can surprise you how often they love to eat.
 This is why you have to be careful about their diet.
-It is better for them to be fed a small amount of food but more often.
+It is better for them to be fed small amounts of food but more often.

-Living in families
+• Living in Groups

 Guinea pigs can get depressed if they are lonely.
 If they get depressed, they have a higher risk of getting sick because their bodies are weaker.
 Please consider everything before getting a pet.
 You want to help an animal, not to harm him.

-Places to hide
+• Places to Hide

-In the wild, their instinct would be to find a hole already dug by some other animal and to hide in it until the danger passes.
+In the wild, guinea pig’s instinct is to find a hole already dug by some other animal and to hide in it until the danger passes.
 Because in a cage they are not actually in any danger (at least, in general), they don’t need to hide.

 This is an obvious thing but a lot of guinea pig owners do not take it into consideration.
 Guinea pigs are one of the largest rodents kept as pets and they are still kept in cages.
 You cannot compare a hamster with a guinea pig in size.
-If a large box of shoes might be enough for a hamster, a guinea pig might not fit in there.
+If a large box of shoes might be enough for a hamster, a guinea pig might not even fit in there.

-When you are buying a cage for your guinea pig, consider another thing, too: they need to be active.
+When you are buying a cage for your guinea pig, consider another thing, too – they need to be active.
 Everybody knows that guinea pigs need to be taken out of their cage every day to play around and run a little.

-The mess they make has an unpleasant smell, so if you clean it up as soon as you can, you will get rid of it.
-On the other hand, you will make your little friend just a little bit happier.
+The mess they make has an unpleasant smell, so if you clean it up as soon as you can, you will actually need to do less work later.
+On the other hand, you will make your little guinea pigs just a little bit happier.